mui/toolpad/docs/data/toolpad/core/components/persistent-state/use-session-storage-state-api.md

 **Returns**

-`[T | null, React.Dispatch<React.SetStateAction<T | null>>]` Similar to `React.setState` result, it returns an tupple where the first item represents the state, and the second item a setter for the state.
+`[T | null, React.Dispatch<React.SetStateAction<T | null>>]` Similar to `React.setState` result, it returns a tuple where the first item represents the state, and the second item a setter for the state.